FEUP-LDTS-2021/feup-ldts-proj/docs/README.md

 ## Game description

+The game is based on the Hero project developed in the practical Labs, with some additional tweaks.
+Initially, the Player, spawns in an empty Room with Walls and a Gate, and has a default Weapon and health stats.
+Every X (to be defined) seconds the Player dies, respawning inside the first Room.
+The Player has a <b>maximum HP</b> stat which limits the possible current HP.
+If the Player dies, he respawns in the initial Room with full HP.
+The maximum HP can be increased through some Potions.

-The game is based off the Hero project developed in the practical Labs, with some additional tweaks.
-The player spawns in a Room with Walls and Monsters and must use its Weapon to kill the Monsters.
-Once the Player has killed every single Monster, a Gate opens up.
-If the player goes through the Gate, he advances to the next Room, untill he encounters the Final Boss which he must defeat in order to win the game.
+Upon entering the Gate, the Player enters a new Room which has Monsters in it.
+In order to open the Gate and progress to the next Room, the Player must kill every single Monster, until it eventually encounters the Final Boss, which he must defeat in order to beat the game.

 This project was designed by:
 <ul>